HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 * `lang` (23.92% desktop / 23.96% mobile)
 * `gcm_sender_id` (22.65% desktop / 20.52% mobile)

-Note that the last field, `gcm_sender_id` is not a standard member of the manifest file.
-This is used by the Google Developer Console to identify an app and was a way to setup for web push to work on older versions of Chrome that relied on the GCM service.
+Note that the last field, `gcm_sender_id`, is not a standardized property.
+It is used by the Google Developer Console to identify an app and enabled older versions of Chrome to implement web push, which relied on the GCM service.

 {{ figure_markup(
   image="top_pwa_manifest_props.png",